subsquid/docs/docs/cloud/pricing.md

 API and processor are configured and billed separately.
 Also, if you use API replicas your cost is multiplied by the number of replicas.
 For example, running a small processor plus two replicas of medium API costs `0.04+2*0.08=0.20$/hr`.

+See the [pricing update announcement](/cloud/pricing-update-april-2026) for new pricing effective April 1, 2026.

 Full profile descriptions are available [here](/cloud/reference/scale/#api) for the API and [here](/cloud/reference/scale/#processor) for the processor.

 #### Database

+Pricing until March 31, 2026:

 - `small`: `0.08$/hr`
 - `medium`: `0.16$/hr`